humblescientist/humblescientist.github.io/_posts/2020-10-31-coronavirus_background.md

 ## Introduction

-After writing my [Coronavirus origins post](https://humblescientist.github.io/2020/10/18/coronavirus_origins.html), I found that people would skim through the post and quickly make a conclusion based on per-conceived ideas.
+After writing my [Coronavirus origins post](https://humblescientist.github.io/2020/10/18/coronavirus_origins.html), I found that people would skim through the post and quickly make a conclusion based on pre-conceived ideas.
 In this post I look at the history of coronavirus research prior to the outbreak of Covid-19 in late 2019.
 Given the number of infections (~45 million) and deaths (~1.2 million as at 31st Oct) I would encourage you to spend a few days (yes it will take days) reading the research papers in this and my previous post in detail.

 In this post I make no inference whatsoever, I just provide summaries, research data and references to the papers I have summarised.
 All papers were published prior to November 2019, and provide a immutable timestamp of the state of coronavirus research prior to Covid-19.